caron14/mcp-bigquery/README.md

   <img src="docs/assets/images/logo.png" alt="mcp-bigquery logo" width="200">
 </p>

-The `mcp-bigquery` package provides a minimal MCP server for BigQuery SQL validation and dry-run analysis.
-This server provides exactly two tools for validating and analyzing BigQuery SQL queries without executing them.
+The `mcp-bigquery` package provides a comprehensive MCP server for BigQuery SQL validation, dry-run analysis, and query structure analysis.
+This server provides five tools for validating, analyzing, and understanding BigQuery SQL queries without executing them.

 ** IMPORTANT: This server does NOT execute queries.
 All operations are dry-run only.
 Cost estimates are approximations based on bytes processed.**